mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Finally, I took apart my 2017 homelab VM server and connected its PSU to the NAS motherboard.
 It powered on!
 So, I successfully identified the problem as a defective PSU.
 I ordered a replacement of the same model, and it powered on

 Success!
 But there was no video output.
-This led me to the next issue...
+This led to the next issue...

 ### The CPU BIOS incompatibility fiasco